Freshwater Society Board Members

 Freshwater has committed board members who keep their eyes on our long-term goals and ask the right questions of staff to find sustainable ways of achieving our mission.
 They represent a broad array of experience and skills the organization frequently draws upon as we sow, grow, harvest, and occasionally plow under programs in our field.
 We invite you to meet them below!

-Rick Bateson, Shorewood, MN, Vice Chair
+Rick Bateson, Shorewood, MN, Chair

 Corrine D. Ricard, Wayzata, MN, Treasurer